sandialabs/Spitfire/readme.md

 ## Python Packages
 Spitfire requires Python3 (developed and tested with version 3.6) and the following Python packages:
-- `numpy`
+- `NumPy`
-- `scipy`
+- `SciPy`
 - `matplotlib`
 - `Cython`
-- `cantera`
+- `Cantera`
 - `sphinx`
 - `sphinx-rtd-theme`
-- `numpydoc`
+- `NumPydoc`

 ## C++ Dependencies
-Spitfire's C++ internals are built with CMake, and it requires at least version 3.7.
+Spitfire's C++ internals are built with CMake, and we require at least version 3.7 of CMake.
-CMake is often readily available on many systems, but if not you may install it following instructions at the [CMake webpage](https://cmake.org/) or with the Conda package manager.
+CMake is often readily available on many systems, but if not you may install it following instructions at the [CMake webpage](https://cmake.org/) or with the Conda package manager (see below).
 Spitfire also requires a C++11-compliant compiler and the BLAS/LAPACK libraries.

 ## Prerequisite installation using Conda
-Conda provides the easiest method of installing Spitfire's Python dependencies, primarily because it can install the cantera Python interface.
+Conda provides the easiest method of installing Spitfire's Python dependencies, primarily because it can install the Cantera Python interface.
 It is probably best to make an environment for Spitfire.
+At the moment, stick to Python 3.6, as it is unclear if Spitfire and its dependencies run properly on Python 3.7.
 After activating it, run the following commands.
 ```
 conda install numpy scipy matplotlib Cython sphinx numpydoc